Noel Thomas (politician): Fianna Fáil

-Thomas was first elected as a county councillor in the 2014 Irish local elections.

-Thomas first came to wider attention in December 2023 following an arson attack on the Ross Lake House Hotel in Rosscahill, which had been earmarked to accommodate 70 asylum seekers.
+Thomas was first elected at the 2014 Galway County Council election.
+He came to wider attention in December 2023, following an arson attack on the Ross Lake House Hotel in Rosscahill, which had been earmarked to accommodate 70 asylum seekers.
 Following the arson attack, Fianna Fáil councillor Seamus Walsh described the attack as a response to a "senseless policy", while Thomas said "the inn is full" and that Ireland should not accept more refugees.
-Tánaiste and leader of Fianna Fáil Micheál Martin condemned the comments, calling their remarks "absolutely unacceptable", insisted there was "room at the inn", and said there was no link between migrants and bad behaviour.
+Tánaiste and leader of Fianna Fáil Micheál Martin condemned the comments, calling their remarks "absolutely unacceptable" and insisting there was "room at the inn".
+He stated there was no link between migrants and bad behaviour.
 The councillors' comments were referred to Fianna Fáil's internal rules and procedures committee for disciplinary consideration.

-On 6 January 2024, Gardaí searched Thomas's home and that of Walsh as part of the investigation into the fire.
+On 6 January 2024, Gardaí searched Thomas's home, and that of Walsh, as part of the investigation into the fire.
 In January 2024, Thomas claimed there was "political interference" behind the Garda raid on his home.

 At a Galway County Council meeting, Thomas accused authorities of acting on external orders, saying the Garda Serious Crime Squad "are getting orders from someone to come and raid our houses".
-He also criticised Green Party councillor Allister McKinstry, alleging that McKinstry had implied the two Fianna Fáil councillors had "stoked" local tensions before the fire.
-Walsh joined in rebuking McKinstry, denouncing both his party and Fianna Fáil’s response, and describing the impact on his family as severe.
+He also criticised Green Party councillor Alastair McKinstry, alleging that McKinstry had implied the two Fianna Fáil councillors had "stoked" local tensions before the fire.
+Walsh joined in rebuking McKinstry, denouncing both his party and Fianna Fáil's response, and describing the impact on his family as severe.
 McKinstry rejected the allegations, saying he never accused any councillors personally.
 He said his earlier motion, which passed in December, simply called on "all community leaders to lead by example and alleviate fears, not stoke them".
 Gardaí said the searches were conducted to gather evidence related to the suspected arson at the hotel.